 extensive stockpiles of mustard and other first- and second-generation

-chemical agents, and is alleged to have made use of them against the Chinese, who had no means of
+chemical agents, and there remains little doubt now among historians that they made use of them against the Chinese, who had no means of

 retaliation.
 The precise extent and effectiveness of Japanese chemical